gabrielkasmi/ood_instances_sophia/README.md

 - The file `ood_instance.yml` allows you to create the environment `ood_instance` by typing `conda env create -f ood_instance.yml` from the CLI.
 - For each part of the paper, scripts have been executed to generate raw data.
 Based on this raw data, figures have been generated in dedicated notebooks.

+## Models

+For the main experiment, the model used is a ResNet 50 which can be directly downloaded from PyTorch.
+Model weights are available on request.

 # Motivation